 Business cards are also a cheap and effective way to ensure people have accurate contact information.

 More importantly, they serve as a physical reminder that you met someone.
 That can become a trigger for reflection and often leads to more business or a renewed connection.

 Professionally designed business cards don’t need to cost thousands of dollars.
-Read this price guide on how much a business card design should cost to learn about different price points and how to pick a great business card designer or agency.
+Read this price guide on how much a business card design should cost to learn about different price points and pick a great business card designer or agency.